jordanstudioroot/UnityNPMInit/README.md

 Install package locally and run `node_modules\studioroot.unitynpminit\app.js [project name]` or install npx and run `npx github:jordanstudioroot/UnityNPMInit [project name]`

 ### Notes on NPX in the Windows command line.
-Currently not official supported via node from the Windows command line.
+Currently not officialy supported via node from the Windows command line.
 However, you can use [Windows Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), cd into `./mnt/c/path/to/unity/project` and follow the current usage guide.

 ## Package Source Directory
 For the initialized project, assets under `Assets/[project name]` are considered to be the package source code where `[project name]` is the argument provided when the script is run.
-If `[project name]` is not provided, the name of the projects root directory is used by default.
+If `[project name]` is not provided, the name of the project's root directory is used by default.

 ## Package As A Git Repository
-Unity NPM Init automatically creates a `.gitignore` designed to make the project easy to initialize as a git repository.
+UnityNPMInit automatically creates a `.gitignore` designed to make the project easy to initialize as a git repository.

 ## Recommendations
-- Provide `[project name]` argument to avoid naming collisions.
+- Provide unique `[project name]` argument to avoid naming collisions.

 ## TODO
 - [ ] Generate .asmdef files automatically based on dependencies in package.json